soasme/ao/README.md

 ## A Glance of AO

-All builtin types are JSON based values, plus Lambda.
+All builtin types are JSON based values, expect Function.
 No class, no struct, no trait, no interface, no ..., etc.

 ```